Kingdom of Matamba: Battle of Katole

-In 1681 Francisco became involved in a war with neighboring Kasanje, in which he sought to promote the interests of one of the candidates to the throne.
+In 1681 Francisco became involved in a war with neighboring Kasanje, in which he sought to promote interests of one of the candidates to the throne.
 The Portuguese intervened in this war and invaded Matamba with a force of over 40,000 troops, the largest military force Portugal had even mobilized in Angola.
 The army penetrated to Katole, where Francisco launched a successful dawn attack on 4 September 1681, inflicting heavy casualties on the Portuguese army.
 However, Imbangala forces in the Portuguese army managed to stiffen resistance, and in the ensuing battle, Francisco and several of his relatives were killed.
 The Portuguese army, having suffered heavy losses withdrew to Ambaca and then to Masangano.

 Queen Verónica

 Francisco Guterres was succeeded by his sister Verónica I Guterres Kandala Kingwanga, whose long rule from 1681 to 1721 consolidated the control of the Guterres dynasty and created a lasting precedent for female rulers.
 Verónica was apparently a pious Christian, but also a fervent believer in Matamba's independence.
 In order to forestall another Portuguese invasion, Verónica sent an embassy to Luanda that negotiated a peace treaty, signed 7 September 1683.
 In it she accepted nominal vassalage, agreed to return Portuguese prisoners taken at the battle of Katole, allowed missionaries into the country and permitted agents of Portuguese free passage through her lands.
 She also agreed to acknowledge the independence of Kasanje and to renounce all claims on the country and to pay 200 slaves over 4 years as compensation.

-Verónica, however, was not really cowed, and within a few years was advancing claims as Queen of Ndongo and Matamba that rivaled those of her predecessor Njinga.
+Verónica, however, was not really cowed, and within a few years was advancing claims as “Queen” of Ndongo and Matamba that rivaled those of her predecessor Njinga.
 In the process of asserting her claims she was drawn into wars with Portugal in 1689 and again in 1692–3.
 She also sought some sort of alliance with Kongo in 1706.
 These wars and the raiding in between major operations led to serious depopulation on the western edges of her domains.

 Verónica appears to have been anxious to re-establish a Christian mission in the country, abandoned following the death of Njinga and the civil war that followed.
 However, in spite of her various entreaties, the mission was not reestablished.